adamfoneil/Postulate.Mvc/README.md

 - [BaseProfileController](/Postulate.Mvc/BaseProfileController.cs) builds on BaseController by integrating strong-typed access to your user profile class within your controller.
 Just about any web app requires user profile data at the controller level.
 Inherit from this class to incorporate user profile data directly into your controllers.
 Your user profile model class must implement [IUserProfile](/adamosoftware/Postulate.Orm/blob/master/PostulateV1/Interfaces/IUserProfile.cs).
 In addition, this class offers
     - profile validation with [ProfileRule](/Postulate.Mvc/BaseProfileController.cs#L27) property.
 Specify a rule that describes a well-formed user profile.
 For example, in a multi-tenant system, you might need to ensure that all users have a tennant selected.
 By setting the ProfileRule for the controller, users are automatically redirected to the profile page of your choice to complete their setup if necessary.
     - access to user profile data through the [CurrentUser](/Postulate.Mvc/BaseProfileController.cs#L22) property.

+- [HtmlHelpers](/Postulate.Mvc/Extensions/HtmlHelpers.cs) provides some miscellaneous helpers.
+One in particular [ActionNameField](/Postulate.Mvc/Extensions/Helpers.cs#12) passes the current action name to a controller for easy redirect back to a failing page in case of an error.

+- [SelectListQuery](/Postulate.Mvc/SelectListQuery.cs) describes a query used to fill a drop down list, and is used by BaseController.FillSelectLists.